-Hops is useful for more than just beer.
-Hops has a long history of medicinal applications.
+Hops are useful for more than just beer.
+Hops have a long history of medicinal applications.
 It's used to fight insomnia, stress, and headaches.
 It's also beneficial for indigestion, general nervousness, and may help reduce fever.

-Hops has also been used for lowering uric acid levels in the body, treating infections and skin disorders, and provide some relief from rheumatism, though these are often unrelated to anxiety.
+Hops have also been used for lowering uric acid levels in the body, treating infections and skin disorders, and provide some relief from rheumatism, though these are often unrelated to anxiety.

 Motherwort's primary medicinal use is for treating menstrual discomfort.
 But it is also favored by pregnant women as a way to manage stress and pregnancy tension and anxiety.
 It's not recommended for those in the first two trimesters, but it is believed to be effective at stimulating circulation without an increase in pulse rate, lowering blood pressure, fighting heart palpitations, and inducing calmness without any associated fatigue.

 Passionflower is a lot like Kava, except without the side effects.
 Passionflower is considered best for mild to moderate anxiety, although it may still be valuable for severe anxiety.
 It works by reducing muscle tension and insomnia, calming the nerves to prevent agitation, mood swings, headaches, and hot flashes from anxiety.
 It's not recommended to take passionflower if you are using any MAOIs.

 Skullcap has sedative, tonic, and anti-inflammatory properties.
 Skullcap may be used to sooth overly twitching muscles and may help manage both epilepsy and restless leg syndrome (RLS).
 Many people use the natural sedative properties of skullcap to fight insomnia, restlessness, rapid heartbeat, and even depression.
 It should be taken as directed, and should not be used by pregnant women.

 - St. John's Wort